Overhead Crane - Equipment Inspection sample.

 Excessive wear of chain drive sprockets and excessive chain stretch

 Electrical apparatus, for signs of pitting or any deterioration of controller contactors, limit switches and pushbutton stations

 Reduction of rope diameter below nominal diameter due to loss of core support, internal or external corrosion, or wear of outside wires

 A number of broken outside wires and the degree of distribution or concentration of such broken wires

 Corroded, cracked, bent, worn, or improperly applied end connections

 Limit switches, locking and safety devices

-This form is a sample report which can be imported into your iScout account and modified to fit your organization's policies and procedures.
+This form is a sample report which can be imported into your iScout account.
+All forms including this one can be easily modified to fit your organization's policies and procedures.